-The average temperature while I was in GDL was about 77 degrees.
-Over the course of the year the temperatures in GDL are usually from 41°F to 89°F and is rarely below 33°F or above 93°F. The warmest weather is from Late April to early June.
+The average temperature, while I was in GDL, was about 77 degrees.
+Over the course of the year, the temperatures in GDL are usually from 41°F to 89°F and is rarely below 33°F or above 93°F. The warmest weather is from Late April to early June.

 GDL is an urban city center.
 That means it has all the issues of a major city.
 It feels gritty in the Centro area.
 Lots of graffiti, and trash.
-I was also warned to be careful with my belongings due to street crimes like pickpocketing, petty theft and late-night muggings.
+I was also warned to be careful with my belongings due to street crimes like pickpocketing, petty theft, and late-night muggings.

 Major parks and museums were closed to slow the spread of COVID-19.
-Landmarks such as the Teatro Degollado, the Hospicio Cabanas were closed so I was unable to visit them to my chagrin.
+Landmarks such as the Teatro Degollado, and the Hospicio Cabanas were closed so I was unable to visit them to my chagrin.
 While I did stop by the San Juana de Dios Market, I did not stay long because there were too many people in the area and the pandemic is still a thing.